Thursday, February 06, 2020

 The cruise did have some similarity to our previous cruise at Mandurah Canal (Read here).
 However, unlike cruising in crystal clear sea water in Mandurah Canal; the boat at Parana Delta cruises along narrow and constantly brownish waterways of the estuary of the Parana River.

-Over the years, islands and land mass have been formed by silt brought down from upstream of the river.
-The cruise basically is to showcase some of these man-made structures and assets put up on either sides of the estuary by the land owners.
+Over the years, islands and land mass were formed by silt brought down from upstream of the river.
+The cruise basically is to showcase some of the man-made structures and assets put up on either sides of the estuary by the land owners.
 There are houses, hut complexes, beaches, rowing clubs, nautical nurseries, small shipyards and weekend houses.
 There are also some grand old buildings built at the old era of Buenos Aires and even a small China town.

 Since these properties are built on soft soil carried down from upstream of the river, shore or bank protection is a major maintenance expense.